Steel crisis: United States

 Steel production by countries.
 United States steel production faced a steep decline in the 1970s.

 Steel production and GDP.
 In most countries, steel production declines after reaching a certain level of GDP, suggesting that growth continues according to other factors.

 Steel production in the United States peaked at 111.4 million tons in 1973, and declined slightly to 97.9 million tons in 1978.
 By 1984, steel production collapsed to just 70 million tons.
 The next peak was not reached until 2000, when 100 million tons was produced, before falling to just 86 million tons in 2014.
 Imports played a role in this decline: from just 146,000 tons in 1946, steel imports reached 24 million tons in 1978 (for comparison, the U.S. imported 34.5 million tons in 2017); the U.S. became a net importer of steel in 1959.
 The federal government responded with multiple measures in an attempt to protect the steel industry, including import quotas from 1969 to 1973, trigger pricing from 1978 to 1980, and voluntary export restraints from 1983 to 1987.
-However, these policies had the effect of increasing prices for steel-consuming industries, which led to job losses and inflationary pressures, and the measures were quickly abandoned.
+However, these policies increased prices for steel-consuming industries, which led to job losses and inflationary pressures, and the measures were quickly abandoned.

 The American Iron and Steel Institute finds employment in the steel industry peaked in 1953 at 650,000 employees.
 Employment declined to just 512,000 jobs by 1974, approximately when the steel crisis began, and declined further to just 399,000 jobs in 1980 and further still to 236,000 jobs by 1984.
 Although the bulk of job losses occurred in the 1974–1986 period, steel employment would continue to decline for decades, reaching just 142,000 jobs in 2015.